Last Updated on: 24th February 2025, 08:59 am

 Unprecedented numbers of us are now working from home either on a part time or full time basis.
 The BBC reports that home working is here to stay for the long run.
 I believe this is great news for workers in terms of our work/life balances – not having to commute cuts out a lot of stress from our lives, plus there is the added benefit of getting to spend more time with our families.

 On a personal level, having spent so much more time at home in general over the last seven months, it has made us really think about our own house and its suitability to being a space in which to work from home.
 Both myself and my husband are now full time home workers.
 We are lucky enough to have a spare bedroom which we have converted into an office for my husband, and I generally work from the kitchen table.
 Now that we are both home a lot we have been thinking about ways in which we can make our house our dream house which is why we have used a mortgage calculator to figure out how much we would be able to borrow to make home improvements.
-Things have moved quickly and we now have architectural plans drawn up and we hope to complete a kitchen extension in 2021.
+Things have moved quickly and we now have architectural plans drawn up and we hope to complete a kitchen extension soon.

 Whether you are in the market for a new property or looking to optimise your current dwelling for home working, here are the things I believe are crucial if you are working from home: